“For such a simple premise, Payday 2 delivers a deep punch.”

 There’s a reason heist movies have their own genre.
 After all, sometimes it’s just more fun to play the bad guy.
 In Overkill’s Payday 2, you get to do just that and then some.
-For a game with such a simple premise – you and three others go steal stuff – Payday 2 delivers a surprisingly deep punch thanks to an RPG-style progression, customizable skill trees, and class system.
-In the game, you’re not just four thieves in masks.
+For a game with such a simple premise, Payday 2 delivers a surprisingly deep punch thanks to an RPG-style progression, customizable skill trees, and class system.
+You’re not just four thieves in masks.
 You can be an intimidating Enforcer, a tech-savvy Technician, a stealthy Ghost, or a smooth-talking Mastermind.
 You can even be a jack of trades who brings a mix of abilities to the table.

 The game’s depth extends to how jobs play out: the outcomes of two similar jobs may vary wildly from one another.
 Every job is a constant reminder of Murphy’s Law: Anything that can go wrong, will go wrong.
 One mistake during a heist can lead to a horde of cops knocking down the door even before your crew manages to get their hands on a dime.
 There is most definitely a constant element of tension that permeates all throughout the game.
 Even a well-prepared crew can still run into a few ugly bumps on the way to the big score.
 Fortunately, savvy operators still have a chance to salvage an op that’s gone balls up.
 Getaway driver got arrested?
 Don’t give up just yet.